metalcarratt/ministry/study/triune-god/readme.md

 > Mt 3:17 And behold, **a voice out of the heavens, saying, This is My Son, the Beloved, in whom I have found My delight**.

+> Mt 5:8-9 Blessed are the pure in heart, for they shall **see God**.
+Blessed are the peacemakers, for they shall be called the **sons of God**.

+> Mt 5:16 In the same way, let your light shine before men, so that they may see your good works and glorify **your Father** who is in the heavens.

 ## God the Son